wibosa/fog/lib/fog/vultr/examples/getting_started.md

 # Getting started: the compute service

-You'll need a DigitalOcean account and API key to use this provider.
+You'll need a Vultr account and API key to use this provider.

-Get one from https://cloud.digitalocean.com/api_access (fog currently uses the v1 API)
+Get one from https://cloud.vultr.com/api_access (fog currently uses the v1 API)

 Write down the Client Key and API Key, you'll need both to use the service.